fac-members/fac-slides/src/slides/tfb/winter-22.md

 ---

+None of this programme would be possible without the support of our mentors, speakers and employers.
+A huge thanks to you all for your valuable input!

+---

 Please join us in celebrating all of our teams' successes and congratulating our Product Managers on completing the programme! 🎉